window.open()document.createElement()window.alert()document.getElementById()

 Explanation: Radio buttons are mutually exclusive; selecting one will automatically deselect any other radio buttons in the same group.

-C) By setting the checked attribute on one of the options.
+required attribute to the input element.checked attribute on one of the options.

 Answer: D) Both A and B are correct.